Andrews-Projects/Computer-Vision/README.md

 3. Implement Deep learning & train model.

 ## Phase 1: Implement hand pose detection
 - Recognize the flow of movement of both hands finding key areas on a hand.
 Key-points correspond to the joints.

 Dependencies & Tools used

--- MediaPipe - Media Pipe is a library that enables object tracking.
+-- MediaPipe - Media Pipe is an open source library that enables object tracking by offering customizable M.L solutions for live andd streaming media.

--- OpenCV Python bindings.
+-- OpenCV Python bindings - OpenCV is an open source framework used for Image an video manipulations i.eComputer vision.